OpenMx/OpenMx/docs/source/FactorAnalysisOrdinal_Matrix.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 The following code contains all of the components of our model.
 Before running a model, the OpenMx library must be loaded into R using either the ``require()`` or ``library()`` function.
-All objects required for estimation (data, matrices, and an objective function) are included in their functions.
+All objects required for estimation (data, matrices, an expectation function, and a fit function) are included in their functions.
 This code uses the ``mxModel`` function to create an ``MxModel`` object, which we will then run.
 We pre-specify a number of 'variables', namely the number of variables analyzed ``nVariables``, in this case 5, the number of factors ``nFactors``, here one, and the number of thresholds ``nthresholds``, here 3 or one less than the number of categories in the simulated ordinal variable.

 .. code-block:: r